 Itinerary: Pokhara – Gandrung – Tadapani – Ghorepani – Poon Hill (3,210 m) – Ulleri – Tirkedhunga – Birethanti.

 The Annapurna trekking trail consists mostly from thousands of steps made from stones – passing through rice fields and small villages.
 October is one of the best month for trekking.
 Clear skies and warm weather.
 The trail can be busy at times with tourists, porters, farmers and children playing in the mountain villages.

 The mountains are different from what we know in America or Europe.
 Over 2,000 m and you can spot white monkeys with black face (lemurs).
 The vegetation is more tropical than what would you expect at high altitudes.
 And there are no conifers!

 The porters are amazing.
 They are so many and they can carry over 100 kg: the trekkers backpacks, tents and sleeping bags, the food for the tea-houses, big metal pots and in Kathmandu even washing machines!
 The system is the same.
 One large stripe over the front-head connected with the backpack, the bin, the box or the cage (depending of the content they carry).
 Some wear mountain boots, some running shoes, others flip-flops and a couple are bare-foot.
-The other “porters” are the ponies.
+The other “porters” are the ponies or donkeys.

 Hearing Nepalese music around my tea-house, I found a Nepali party – traditional dancing, with the dancer’s body and the hands waving harmoniously.
-I thought I am a dinosaur there…
+A good ending to an amazing trip!